paulshuker/coppafisher/docs/omp.md

 \mathbf{c}_{pg} \rightarrow \frac{\mathbf{c}_{pg}}{||\mathbf{S}||_{p..} + \lambda_d}
 $$

-$\lambda_d$ should be on the order of background signal, typically $0.4$.
+$\lambda_d$ a config parameter (typically 0.4) and should be on the order of background signal.
 What is left is a coefficient image the shape of a tile for every gene.
 Most of the coefficients will be zero and we should have spot-shaped non-zero coefficient shapes representing real gene expressions.
 The coefficients are not saved as this would require a lot of disk space.

 ## 4: Mean Spot Computation